heyjianjing/eliu_summer_2024/README.md

 * Vector form of Taylor approximation for sampling from posterior distribution of parameters
 * Correction step for prediction uncertainty (`notes_04`, `notes_05`)
 * Bayesian kernel regression over 1D data points

+`11`
+* Revisit Bayesian linear regression from `09`
+* Replace Taylor approximation and Laplace's method by Metropolis algorithm to sample from posterior distribution of parameters